MonashDataFluency/python-workshop-base/README.md

 ```

 This script runs `jupyter nbconvert` to generate Markdown from the notebooks,
-then run `mkdocs build` to generate the static HTML.
+then runs `mkdocs build` to generate the static HTML.

-New modules should be added to `workshops/mkdocs.yml` and possibly
+New modules should be listed in `workshops/mkdocs.yml`, `workshops/docs/index.md`
-`workshops/fullday.md` and/or `workshops/halfday.md` if they form part of the
+and possibly `workshops/docs/fullday.md` and/or `workshops/docs/halfday.md` if they form part of the
 full or half day workshops.

+### Jupyter notebook conventions

+* Challenges should be tagged `challenge` and **solutions should be tagged** `solution`.
+  The `nbconvert` templates hide cells tagged `solution` from the main student notes,
+  but output them for instructor notes.

+Currently (May-2018) only `jupyter notebook` allows editing cell tags - the
+required UI for `jupyter lab` hasn't been completed yet.

 ## Viewing the generated site